comet-cc/GuaranTEE/README.md

 ### Add content to the hypervisor file system
 The content of normal_world/root folder is overlayed into the hypeervisor file system.
 Therefore, you can add new content to the hypervisor file system by adding the content to this folder and rebuild the stack.
 A faster solution is to use FVP features.
 FVP is able to create a shared folder between the host system and the hypervisor file system which enables runtime transfering of data.
 To do this, you need to follow these steps:
-a) Go to the main `rme-stack` directory (if you are not already there) and add the shared folder address into the FVP setting:
+a) Go to the main `rme-stack` directory (if you are not already there) and add the shared folder address into FVP setting:
 ```
 PATH_TO_SHARED_FOLDER="Add_the_shared_folder_address_here"
 NEW_LINE="-C bp.virtiop9device.root_path=${PATH_TO_SHARED_FOLDER} \"